 Newcrest continues to explore areas around existing mines to expand reserves that will support the development of additional production capacity in this large mineral district.

 Newcrest places a high value on the support and endorsement of its activities by surrounding communities.
-At CVO, Newcrest is a major contributor to the local economy employing more than 780 permanent staff and more than 2,300 contract employees (at peak construction of the new Cadia East underground mine).
-Most personnel live in and around the nearby town of Orange.
+At CVO, Newcrest is a major employer and economic contributor to the local economy.

 CVO works closely with local community groups and government agencies to provide ongoing infrastructure and support in the Orange, Blayney and Cabonne local government areas.

 CVO undertakes a range of environmental reporting and monitoring activities, to ensure that the mine maintains a safe environment for employees, operating and developing mines in line with good environmental practices and embracing a strong sense of commitment to local communities.